patrickbarta/Biceps/README.md

 This is the github repository for the code for my Practical Machine Learning project for Coursera.

-My report can be found at http://patrickbarta.github.io/Biceps/CourseProject.html.
+The report can be found at http://patrickbarta.github.io/Biceps/CourseProject.html.